gromacs/gromacs/docs/user-guide/mdp-options.rst

         Do not generate velocities.
 The velocities are set to zero when there are no velocities in the input structure file.

         yes
         Generate velocities in `gmx grompp`_ according to a Maxwell distribution at temperature :term:`gen-temp`, with random seed :term:`gen-seed`.
-This is only meaningful with integrator :term:`md`.
+This is only meaningful with integrator :mdp-value:`md`.

     gen-temp
         (300) \[K\]